Widowed Parent's Allowance: Amount of benefit

 In 2013 the maximum payment is £108.30 a week.
 It is taxable, but it is not affected by the receipt of other income.
 It is counted in full for all means-tested benefits.
 The amount payable is dependent on the National Insurance contributions paid by the deceased.
 It could be affected by the benefit cap.
 It continues while Child Benefit continues.

 Proposed changes

 In July 2013 it was reported that the government was planning changes in the Pensions Bill 2012 going through parliament, which would limit this benefit to a maximum of £400 a month paid out for just 12 months, with a lump sum of £5,000 following bereavement.
 The 43,500 families already in receipt of the allowance would be unaffected by the reforms.
-The Department of Work and Pensions estimated that in 2016 the government expects to pay £590m a year to bereaved couples and families.
+The Department for Work and Pensions estimated that in 2016 the government expects to pay £590m a year to bereaved couples and families.
 With the changes, payments would drop to £530m by 2020.

 For deaths after 6 April 2017, Widowed Parent's Allowance was replaced by Bereavement Support Payment.